anandman/CarND-Advanced-Lane-Lines/README.md

 - &#x1F6E3; The interactive iPython tuner for Sobel threshold parameters is quite useful but limited and cumbersome.
 In the future, we could implement a Tkinter-based GUI to tune those and many other parameters and show the results real-time.
 - &#x1F6E3; Overall, the OpenCV based implementation will have lots of limits as new scenarios are found.
 A much better approach would be to create a deep learning neural network to handle these and new situations.
 - &#x1F697; The speed is still very slow, in seconds/iteration on a CPU, even though this is just inference.
 This should be much faster.
-- &#x1F697; There are still some false positives, for example, the occasional traffic billboard.
-This should be reduceable by taking the existing weights but optimizing based on the [Udacity datasets](https://github.com/udacity/self-driving-car/tree/master/annotations).
+- &#x1F697; Speed and accuracy should be improvable by taking the existing weights but optimizing based on the [Udacity datasets](https://github.com/udacity/self-driving-car/tree/master/annotations).